cityblock/commons-starter-project/README.md

 [Kue][] comes with a barebones UI that can be used to see the status of all jobs.
 To see it visit localhost:3000/kue (substitute correct host depending on environment).
 It lives behind basic auth, and the username and password can be found either in code or in env variables.

+### Run PgHero (a performance dashboard for postgres)

+[PgHero][] is easy to run using docker if you create an endpoint for the staging postgres database.

+First log into Aptible and create an endpoint for the staging postgres database.
+Then run, `docker run -ti -e DATABASE_URL=GET_FROM_APTIBLE -p 8080:8080 ankane/pghero`.
+Then go to `localhost:8080`.

+You can also run this against your local commons database using `docker run -ti -e DATABASE_URL=postgresql://YOUR_NAME@docker.for.mac.host.internal:5432/commons -p 8080:8080 ankane/pghero`

 [nvm]: https://github.com/creationix/nvm
 [zenhub]: https://www.zenhub.com/
 [add]: http://osxdaily.com/2011/12/30/exclude-drives-or-folders-from-spotlight-index-mac-os-x/